Isabelle de Borchgrave: Career

 Following a visit to the Metropolitan Museum of Art in New York in 1994, de Borchgrave began designing paper costumes.
 She worked on four big collections, all in paper and trompe-l'œil, each of which set the scene for a very different world.
 "Papiers à la Mode" (Paper in Fashion), the first, was a collaborative effort with the Canadian costume designer Rita Brown and covered 300 years of fashion history, from Elizabeth I to Coco Chanel.
 "Mariano Fortuny" dealt with the world of 19th century Venice, paying particular attention to the elegant plissés and veils.
 "I Medici" was a trompe-l'œil installation of famous Florentine figures in the ceremonial dresses of the Renaissance, with intricate gold-braiding, pearls, silk and velvet.
-Then came Sergei Diaghilev's "Ballets Russes", that paid tribute to the impresario, as well as the artists Pablo Picasso, Léon Bakst and Henri Matisse, all of whom designed costumes for the ballet company.
+Then came Sergei Diaghilev's "Ballets Russes", that paid tribute to the impresario, as well as the artists Pablo Picasso, Léon Bakst, and Henri Matisse, all of whom designed costumes for that ballet company.

 A major turning point in de Borchgrave's career came in 1998 with her exhibition, "Papier à la Mode", at Musée de l'Impression sur Etoffes in Mulhouse, France.
 It consisted of thirty lifesize outfits made of painted paper.
 "Papier à la Mode", which The New York Times called "pure delight", toured France, the United States and Asia.
 As it traveled, de Borchgrave expanded it - with costumes from the wardrobes of Queen Elizabeth I of England, Marie Antoinette and the Empress Eugénie, the consort of Napoleon III, while it was in Japan, and adding Ottoman kaftans in Turkey.

 Over the years, de Borchgrave's paper creations have ranged from an elaborate headdress in the shape of a caravel in full sail, worn by Marie Antoinette, to some oversized roses for John Galliano's haute couture show for Christian Dior, to a subtle, white on white wedding dress train worn by Princess Annemarie of Bourbon-Parma at her wedding with Prince Carlos of Bourbon-Parma.
-She was also commissioned to recreate Jackie Kennedy's wedding gown for the John F. Kennedy Library and Museum in Boston.
+She was also commissioned to recreate Jackie Bouvier's wedding gown for the John F. Kennedy Library and Museum in Boston.
 "It was dusty and fragile, wrapped up in black tissue paper", de Borchgrave recalled, "The silk was dead, you couldn't touch it any more.
 It was preserved like a relic.
 The original is dead, but the paper one brings it to life again."
 In 2004, de Borchgrave designed and made a delicate, painted paper dress for Queen Fabiola of Belgium, which the queen wore to the wedding of Prince Felipe of Spain in Madrid.